The title, as it is, is long and maybe a bit confusing. As usual, just sit back and you will understand it shortly.

 Car Boy was giving him the side eye of death.
 “Miss, he keeps bothering me,” he said.
-With all four boys mad at Laurence, I knew I had to defuse the situation, but quick.
+With all four boys mad at Olive Boy, I knew I had to defuse the situation, but quick.
 So, I calmed Peter Griffin, Warrior Boy, Golden Boy, & Car Boy down by separating them and moving them to the other side of the room by my desk to have a chat with them.
 I actually had to send Warrior Boy & Golden Boy out of the room to calm down.

 I told you all this to say that I have created a family in my classroom with all but one student.
 This particular student is the Black Sheep of the family.
 He constantly bothers the rest of the class.
 He irritates all but two girls in the class.
-I have been given advice by Teachermum.
-I have to say that I tried only one time though, so I guess I didn’t really try.
+I have been given advice by Teachermum that I have to say I tried only one time though; so I guess I didn’t really try.
 Teachermum, I will try it next week.
 I have to tell you that I have been at my breaking point more than once with this student.
 I will exercise more patience with this student.
 He is the black sheep of the family, but I will never give up on him.
 I will keep trying.
 But, boy am I happy the end of the year is near!